 - On the day of your first consultation, you will be provided a financial quote which includes the surgery, anesthesia, operating room costs, and follow-up care.
 It does not include pathology costs or prescription medications.
-It does not include management of complications or revisions. - Full payment of the quote is due during your preoperative appointment or at least 2 weeks prior to the surgery date. - We provide a number of payment options that may be used individually or combined according to your wishes. - CASH OR CHECK: cashier's check, personal check, or cash.
-Checks must be payable to "Charlottesville Plastic Surgery" and received no later than 2 weeks before your surgery. - CREDIT CARDS: Visa, Master Card, Discover or American Express.
+It does not include management of complications or revisions. - A deposit of \$500 will be required to schedule a surgery date.
+This will be applied toward the total surgery costs. - Full payment of the quote is due at your pre-op visit prior to the surgery date. - We provide a number of payment options that may be used individually or combined according to your wishes. - - CASH OR CHECK: cashier's check, personal check or cash.
+Personal checks must be made payable to Charlottesville Plastic Surgery and received no later than 2 weeks prior to your surgery. - CREDIT CARDS: Visa, Master Card, Discover or American Express. - OPTIONAL FINANCING PLANS: We will be happy to assist you with applying for financing should you so desire.